LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 This is an incredibly complicated solution.
 Creating a classifier model is easy (see [part 2-Frechet LeNet Distance](/coding/2022/12/29/denoising-diffusion-2-unet#frechet-lenet-distance)) but creating a classifier model that can work throughout all the noisy time steps of diffusion is very difficult.
-This essentially becomes a second separate U-Net model that needs to be trained in parallel.
+This requires a second U-Net model that needs to be trained in parallel.

-Thankfully a much simpler and more effective solution was proposed in the 2022 paper [Classifier-Free Diffusion Guidance by Jonathan Ho and Tim Salimans][Ho-2022].
+Thankfully a much simpler and more effective solution was proposed in the 2022 paper [Classifier-Free Diffusion Guidance][Ho-2022] by Jonathan Ho and Tim Salimans.
 They proposed estimating the noise twice per time step: once with conditioning parameters (text embeddings) and once without.
 The predicted noise $\epsilon_\theta$ is then given as a weighted sum of the two: